wg-osr/walkerga.github.io/_posts/2020-11-10-extra-rules.md

 <ins>Platinum:</ins> Platinum repairs itself in 1 hour.
 Platinum weapons ignore the resistances of aberrations as well as their horrid immortality.

----

-## Traveling

-Inside a dungeon, any worthwhile action takes 10 minutes.
-The referee rolls for random encounters every 30 minutes.

-On the world map, any worthwhile action like crossing a hex or exploring an hex takes a 4h block (*Dawn, Midday, Afternoon, Dusk, Evening, Night*).
-Roll for encounters for each location change.
-Environmental penalties can happen.

----